markdwags/Razor/help/docs/agents.md

 * **Clear List**
     - Clear the entire list.
 * **(Push to Disable/Enable)**
-    - Turn the Friends list off and on.
+    - Turn the Ignore list off and on.